 I scored along the outline of the teeth with the knife just deep enough to break the skin, then used it to peel the skin away.
 From here, I shaped the teeth by cutting the gaps between them and slightly rounding corners with direction and feedback from Bean at every step.

 Next was the scoring and peeling for the eye.
-If I were to do it again, I’d position the pupil slightly lower and also colour it in with the food pen after.
+If I were to make a Minion melon again, I’d position the pupil slightly lower and also colour it in with a food pen after.